The UNESCO Article 18 platform.

 The right balance.

-We addressed this challenge by designing an inclusive and intuitive platform that allows community members to contribute directly, while also incorporating safeguards to protect the integrity and sensitivity of the shared content.
+We addressed this challenge by proposing an inclusive and intuitive platform that would allow community members to contribute directly, while also incorporating safeguards to protect the integrity and sensitivity of the shared content.

-- Thoughtful Research Process: Through research and iterative design, we developed a solid plan to develop a platform that meets the diverse needs of its users, facilitating effective communication and knowledge sharing across cultures and contexts.
+- Thoughtful Research Process: Through research and iterative design, we provided the blueprint of a platform that would meet the diverse needs of its users, facilitating effective communication and knowledge sharing across cultures and contexts.

 - Inclusive Digital Infrastructure: We advised on a modular platform that can grow with user needs, and adapt to UNESCO’s infrastructure.